mhamdan91/circles-detector/README.md

 In order to predict the center coordinates and radius of a circle, a deep learning model can be trained to produce three outputs that are >=0 since the radius and coordinates in image are always positive.
 To train the model to make such prediction a loss function needs to be formulated.
-Since we are measuring the difference between prediction and ground truth, this means we are dealing with a regression problem and a typical regression loss function that can be is L2 loss with slight modification to include multiple variables to optimize for as shown below.
+Since we are measuring the difference between prediction and ground truth, this means we are dealing with a regression problem and a typical regression loss function that can be used is L2 loss with slight modification to include multiple variables to optimize for as shown below.
 * Loss = Minimize(radius',xcoord',ycoord') for {(radius' - radius)^2 + (xcoord' - xcoord)^2  + (ycoord' - ycoord)} while (radius',xcoord',ycoord')>=0